The following SLA applies to all Centercode Platform Editions.

-Covered Downtime is that which is not caused by force majeure, failure of upstream providers, or by Subscriber’s actions.
+“Covered Downtime” is downtime that is not caused by force majeure, failure of upstream providers, or by subscriber’s actions.
+In addition, Scheduled Downtime is not included in Covered Downtime, and is counted as uptime.
 While Centercode will use commercially reasonable efforts to take actions it deems appropriate to remedy and avoid such events, Covered Downtime does not include any reasonably unforeseeable interruption in service due to third parties.

-For Downtime in excess of 0.1% (~45 minutes) within a calendar month Subscribers will be entitled to one (1) day of service credit for each 0.1% of Downtime.
-Subscribers shall have the right to terminate this agreement without penalty for any calendar month in which total Downtime exceeds 8 hours.
+For Covered Downtime in excess of 0.1% (~45 minutes) within a calendar month, subscribers will be entitled to one (1) day of service credit for each 0.1% of Covered Downtime (the “Downtime Service Credit”).
+Subscribers shall have the right to terminate their subscription agreement without penalty for any calendar month in which total Covered Downtime exceeds 8 hours.

 Table 1A – Error Level Descriptions

-|Critical||Errors which (1) cause the software to cease functioning altogether; (2) cause data to be lost.|
+|Critical||Errors which (1) cause the software to cease functioning altogether; (2) cause data to be lost|

-|Serious||Errors which (1) prevent the use of a major feature of the software; (2) there is no reasonable workaround; (3) are cosmetic in nature, but participant facing.|
+|Urgent||Errors (1) that prevent the use of a major feature of the software; (2) for which there is no reasonable workaround; (3) that are cosmetic in nature, but participant facing|

-|Minor||Errors that (1) prevent the use of a minor feature of the software; (2) there is a known reasonable workaround; (3) are cosmetic in nature.|
+|Serious||Errors (1) that prevent the use of a minor feature of the software; (2) for which there is a known reasonable workaround; (3) that are cosmetic in nature|

 Table 1B – Response & Target Resolution Times